operasoftware/devopera/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

  - MP4 as a continer,
  - Source pointing to the MPD manifest,
  - Source type: application/dash+xml,
- - Playready content is supported here by future devices only,
+ - Playready protected content will be supported here by future devices,
  	- Such content can be embeded with the ContentProtection element as defined by the reactive licence acquisition method,
  	- Some device may not support Security Levels (content with any security level required is played),
  	- DRM errors are signaled by the MediaError element of the video tag,